va87git/zsectools/README.md

 To use ZSecTools, you need to provide the official SAP connectivity libraries, which are **not included** in this repository due to SAP licensing restrictions.

-- **SAP NW RFC SDK**: download the latest version of the SAP NW RFC SDK from the [SAP ONE Support Launchpad](https://me.sap.com/swdcnav/products/_APP=00200682500000001943&_EVENT=DISPHIER&HEADER=Y&FUNCTIONBAR=N&EVENT=TREE&NE=NAVIGATE&ENR=01200314690100002214&V=MAINT) (requires a valid SAP S-User account).
+- **SAP NW RFC SDK**: download the latest version of the SAP NW RFC SDK from the [SAP ONE Support Launchpad](https://me.sap.com/swdcnav) (requires a valid SAP S-User account).

-If the link above is unavailable, please visit the [SAP support page directly](https://support.sap.com/en/product/connectors/nwrfcsdk.html)
+  If the link above is unavailable, please visit the [SAP support page directly](https://support.sap.com/en/product/connectors/nwrfcsdk.html).

 - **Installation**: place the library files (`sapnwrfc.dll` / `.so`) in your system path, or save the SDK path from the app's **Health Checks** panel so it can be applied automatically on backend startup.

+## SAP Technical User

+ZSecTools connects to SAP systems using a dedicated technical user, whose credentials are configured in the **SAP Realms** section of the application.

+This technical user should be set up as follows:

+- **User type**: `B` (System)
+- **Password**: strong and complex, following your organization's security policy
+- **Authorization**: assign the role `ZSECTOOLS`, available as [`ZSECTOOLS.SAP`](./ZSECTOOLS.SAP) in the root of this repository.
+This file can be imported directly into SAP using transaction `PFCG` (upload).
+Alternatively, you can create a custom role with at least the authorizations contained in that file.

+> **Note**: the `ZSECTOOLS.SAP` file is a SAP role export.
+It includes all the authorization objects and field values required for ZSecTools to read the necessary tables and execute the supported RFC calls.
+Please note that this role is strictly designed according to the **principle of least privilege**.
+Removing or restricting any of the included authorizations may cause the application to malfunction.
+Review the authorizations before importing them, and adjust them to your organization's security standards where appropriate.

 ## Installation